div-wang/AgentGPT/README.md

 ### 👷 Local Development Setup

-If you wish to develop AgentGPT locally, the easiest way is to use the provided setup script.
+If you wish to develop 多变 Auto-GPT locally, the easiest way is to use the provided setup script.

 ```bash